nodoku/nodoku-core/README.md

 Nodoku is a set of libraries, the most important of which is nodoku-core, intended to be used with the **_NextJS_** framework for generation of static sites.

+Nodoku is intended to be used in server side rendering, it is not suitable for client side.

 nodoku-core doesn't contain the visual representation for content blocks.
 Instead, the visual representation is supplied via separated dependencies, such as **_nodoku-flowbite_** (components based on [Flowbite](https://flowbite.com/docs/getting-started/introduction/)) and **_nodoku-mambaui_** (components based on [MambaUI](https://mambaui.com/components/hero)).

 More set of components can be added, and included in the project as required.